 We plan to use the net proceeds from the offering, after deducting the sales agent's commissions and our offering expenses, for general partnership purposes, which may include repaying or refinancing a portion of our outstanding indebtedness and funding capital expenditures or working capital.
-Accordingly, we will have broad discretion as to the use of the net proceeds from this offering and could use them for purposes other than those contemplated at the time of this offering.
+Accordingly, we will have broad discretion as to the use of the net proceeds from this offering and, subject to compliance with the Amended Credit Agreement, could use them for purposes other than those contemplated at the time of this offering.
 Accordingly, you will be relying on the judgment of our general partner with regard to the use of these net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 It is possible that the proceeds will be invested in a way that does not yield a favorable, or any, return for us.